George Campbell Macaulay

 George Campbell Macaulay (6 August 1852 – 6 July 1915), also known as G. C. Macaulay, was a noted English classical scholar.
 His daughter was the fiction writer Rose Macaulay.

 Family

-Macaulay was born on 6 August 1852, in Hodnet, Shropshire, England, the eldest son of Rev. Samuel Herrick Macaulay, who was a Rector in Hodnet.
+Macaulay was born on 6 August 1852, in Hodnet, Shropshire, England, the eldest son of Rev. Samuel Herrick Macaulay (son of Aulay Macaulay), who was a Rector in Hodnet.
 Their family was descended, in the male-line, from the Macaulay family of Lewis.
 In 1878, George Campbell Macaulay married Grace Mary Conybeare, the daughter of Rev. W. J. Conybeare.
 Together the couple had two sons and four daughters.
 Their second child, Rose Macaulay (born 1881), an English author, was appointed as a DBE in 1958.